Imposter/otool/README.md

 In order to use this application, you must provide your Origin email address and password.
 This can be done using the `-E` and `-P` flags.
 - `python3 otool.py -E <email> -P <password> <command>`

 If you have Two-Factor Authentication enabled on the account, you will be prompted to select the method you wish to receive the code with.
-Once you select the method, you must wait to receive the code and entire it once you have received it.
+Once you select the method, you must wait to receive the code and enter it once you have received it.

 ## Commands
-There are a few commands available by the application:
+There are a few commands provided by the application:
 - `games` provides you with a list of the base games (and their IDs) entitled to your Origin account.
   - `python3 otool.py -E <email> -P <password> games`
 - `entitlements` provides you with a list of games and DLCs (with their IDs) that you are entitled to on your Origin account.